 This year, a number of brokers with account holders who are Gladstone Commercial Corporation stockholders will be "householding" our proxy materials.
 A single proxy statement will be delivered to multiple stockholders sharing an address unless contrary instructions have been received from the affected stockholders.
-Once you have received notice from your broker that they will be "householding" communications to your address, "householding" will continue until you are notified otherwise or until you revoke your consent.
+Once you have received notice from your broker that they will be "householding" our proxy materials.
+A single proxy statement will be "householding" our proxy materials.
+A single proxy statement will be "householding" our proxy materials.
+A single proxy statement will be "householding" our proxy materials.
+A single proxy statement will be "householding" our proxy materials.
+A single proxy statement and annual report, please notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate proxy statement and annual report, please notify your broker.
-Direct your written request to Investor Relations at 1521 Westbranch Drive, Suite 200, McLean, Virginia, 22102 or call our toll-free investor relations line at 1-866-366-366-5745.
+Direct your written request to Investor Relations at 1521 Westbranch Drive, Suite 200, McLean, Virginia, 22102 or call our toll-free investor relations line at 1-866-366-5745.
 Stockholders who currently receive multiple copies of the proxy statement at their addresses and would like to request "householding" of their communications should contact their brokers.